 - Support the bicycle frame in at least 2 places, allowing the frame and wheel to be locked using a U-lock or cable lock.

 - Prevent the wheel of the bicycle from tipping over.

-- Frevent the whose of the bicycle from

-- Not damage the bicycle
+- Not damage the bicycle.

 - Be durable and securely anchored.

-- Allow front-in or back-in parking
+- Allow front-in or back-in parking.